churslic/BoostTokenizer/README.md

 	}
 ```

-The ***twooutput*** for this will be:
+***Output***:

 ```
 I m getting pretty good at this
 ```

-You should have a feel for how the boost tokenizer works by now, but this doesn't seem very useful since it's parsing your string like this.
-By default, the tokenizer will ignore white space and non-letter/number characters.
-But we can control what the tokenizer ignores by defining something which is known as the ***delimiter.***
+You should have a feel for how the boost tokenizer works by now, but this
+doesn't seem very useful since it's parsing your string like this.
+By default, the tokenizer will ignore white space and non-letter/number
+characters.
+But we can control what the tokenizer ignores by defining something which
+is known as the ***delimiter.***

 ##So what's a **delimiter** and why is it useful?
 A delimiter is a set of one or more characters that separate text.
-We can specify what our delimiter is for the tokenizing function so that we can control how our string will get parsed.
+We can specify what our delimiter is for the tokenizing function so that
+we can control how our string will get parsed.

 So here's another example we can work with: